i4ki/EnzOS/plan.md

 # Plan notes

+My initial plan was to make a 16-bit real mode minimal OS because it could be much more simple that way and the system does not require 32-bit protected mode features.
+But below is some trade offs comparison focusing on our use case.
+It explains why the current choice was 32-but (un)real mode.

 ## 16-bit real mode

 While development in real mode is a big advantage in our case (because of BIOS access),